 We live in a different world where people are looking for authenticity.
 They want authenticity and are putting us to that test!

 How might following Jesus open a different way to understand both the text we’ve inherited from the bible and the lives we are living here and now in the 21 century?

 But what do we do when we feel disconnected from God, from community, even from ourselves?
 What does it mean to be faithful then?

-The table that is big enough to have room for all who wish to be in community with their neighbor, for those in need of forgiveness and faith, hungry for mercy and thirsty for grace.
+The Table of Christ that is big enough to have room for all who wish to be in community with their neighbor.
+The table set for those in need of forgiveness and faith, hungry for mercy and thirsty for grace.